 Rdata format: An R data-frame.
-Requires rgdal and suggests sp.
+Requires rgdal which in turn requires sp.
+Created on R version 3.3.2.

 Esri shapefile format: An ESRI shapefile package (shp/shx/dbf file) that can be used with various desktop/legacy GIS solutions such as ESRI ArcGIS, QGIS etc. or imported into R (using rgdal) or STATA (using spmap) if the spatial features of the dataset are needed for statistical processing.